x

 Food rich in Selenium

 Selenium is a trace mineral that works in conjunction with vitamin E to help prevent oxidative damage in the body.
-Selenium also helps iodine regulate metabolism and selenium help recycle vitamin C in the body by improving overall cellular protection.
-Selenium works as a powerful antioxidant and is required for your body to create glutathione which is your bodies master antioxidant.
+Selenium also helps iodine regulate metabolism, and selenium helps recycle vitamin C in the body, improving overall cellular protection.
+Selenium works as a powerful antioxidant and is required for your body to create glutathione, your body's master antioxidant.
 For this reason, consuming foods high in selenium can support detoxification and take stress off the organs like the liver and thyroid.

 • Selenium deficiency symptoms include: